Definition of Verbal Irony

 Types of Verbal Irony

-Examples of Verbal irony from Literature
+Examples of Verbal Irony from Literature

 “I will not marry yet; and, when I do, I swear it shall be Romeo, whom you know I hate, rather than Paris.”

-“She is tolerable but not handsome enough to tempt me”.
+“She is tolerable but not handsome enough to tempt me.”

-The title of the poem, “The Unknown Citizen” employs verbal irony, as poet describes a person as the one whom everyone knows, but he is still unknown.
-Also by deliberately capitalizing the common words, speaker makes them sound meaningless, ironic and sarcastic: “the Greater Community”, “Social Psychology”, “Union”, “Public Opinion” and “High Grade Living” etc. These all words sound formal, pompous, bureaucratic and arrogant.
+The title of the poem, The Unknown Citizen, employs verbal irony, as the poet describes a person whom everyone knows, yet he is still unknown.
+Also, by deliberately capitalizing on common words, the speaker makes them sound meaningless, ironic, and sarcastic: “the Greater Community,” “Social Psychology,” “Union,” “Public Opinion,” and “High-Grade Living.”
+All of these terms sound formal, pompous, bureaucratic, and arrogant.
 Simply, through verbal irony, the poet shows how governmental agencies, which should serve human beings, have rather enslaved them.

-All types of ironies are prevalent throughout the entire play, “Oedipus Rex.”
-One fine example of verbal irony occurs when Tiresias refuses to reveal the prophecy to Oedipus.
-Thus, Oedipus is ignorant and presses Tiresias into saying, “You are all ignorant.
-I will not reveal the troubling things inside me, which I can call your grief as well.”
-Oedipus responds, “Do you intend to betray me and destroy the city?”
-I fact, Oedipus misunderstands Tiresias’ statement “which I can call your grief as well.”
-By this, Tiresias means that if he reveals the truth, it would become Oedipus’ grief that he is murderer of his King Laius.
-This is a verbal irony which Oedipus fails to realize that this “grief” is going to be an impending fate for him that Tiresias hesitates to tells him about.
+In fact, Oedipus has misunderstood Tiresias’ statement, “… which I can call your grief as well.”
+By this, Tiresias means that, if he reveals the truth, it would become Oedipus’ grief that he is the murderer of his king, Laius.
+This is a verbal irony in which Oedipus fails to realize that this “grief” is going to be an impending fate for him.

 “I rather recommend buying the children alive and dressing them hot from the knife, as we do roasting pigs.”